Work Health and Safety Act (Cth) and Comcare

 • involve employees and employers and representative associations in the formulation and implementation of health, safety and welfare standards.

-Important “principles of health and safety protection” are in section 4 of the OHSA 2004.
+Important “principles of health and safety protection” are included in section 4 of the OHSA 2004.
 An important principle is that employees, other people at work, and members of the public are entitled to be given “the highest level of protection against risks to their health and safety that is reasonably practicable in the circumstances”.

 The OHSA 2004 is administered by WorkSafe Victoria, which operates to ensure that workplace parties comply with legal requirements.